sealvault/sealvault/website/src/dev-docs/design/one-dapp-per-key.md

 ## Airdrops

-There are two types of airdropds: push- and pull-style airdrops.
+There are two types of airdrops: push- and pull-style airdrops.
 In a push-style airdrop, the token creator sends tokens directly to a user address without any interaction on the user's side.
 In a pull-style airdrop, the user has to approve a transaction or perform an off-chain signature to receive the